MP Estate Planning UK

 What does trust tax cover in the UK?

-How do income tax and inheritance tax charges differ for trusts?
+How do income tax and Inheritance Tax charges differ for trusts?

 Who are the key parties we should know?

-What is an interest in possession arrangement?
+What is an interest in possession trust?

 What steps should we follow before paying the bill?